 Christian formation and spiritual growth are integrated into all aspects of St. Peter’s community life.
 Centered in love of God expressed through worship, we enter into a “right” relationship that informs our study of scripture, service to others and spiritual practices and bring us into unity with God as members of the body of a living Christ.
 St. Peter’s provides the following avenues for deepening our spiritual journeys.

-The Adult Forum, focusing on various aspects of Christian faith, life and service takes place in the Parlor between services on Sunday mornings beginning at 9:15am.
-The format for the Adult Forum changes throughout the year, but often presents speakers from within the congregation and outside the parish, who engage us in such topics as spirituality, ethics, theology, liturgy, and social justice.
+The Adult Forum, focusing on various aspects of Christian faith, life and service takes place in the Parlor on Sunday mornings beginning at 10:30 AM, right after the 9:00 AM worship service.
+The format changes throughout the year, but often includes speakers from within the congregation and outside the parish, who engage us in such topics as spirituality, ethics, theology, liturgy, and social justice.

 The Adult Forum also offers opportunities for parish members to share their stories as a way of getting to know one another better and build community.
 It is an opportunity to equip our community for ministry and mission and to have the conversations we need to develop our parish work together.
 All are welcome to attend and suggest topics for future forums.